MarkRobitaille/COMP3040A2/README.md

 Now that you have a properly formatted Markdown resume to work with, this section will cover the process of adding your resume to your GitHub account and setting it up on GitHub Pages.

-7. Log in to your GitHub account.
+8. Log in to your GitHub account.
-8. Create a new repository by hitting the green button labeled "New".
+9. Create a new repository by hitting the green button labeled "New".
-9. Enter the Repository name as "_yourusername_.github.io".
+10. Enter the Repository name as "_yourusername_.github.io".

 ![New Repository Screen](https://i.imgur.com/Wb3ms4b.png)

-10. Leave the repository set to Public.
+11. Leave the repository set to Public.
-11. Click the "Create repository" button.
+12. Click the "Create repository" button.
-12. Click on the link on the Quick Setup that states "creating a new file".
+13. Click on the link on the Quick Setup that states "creating a new file".
-13. Name the new file "index.md".
+14. Name the new file "index.md".

 ![Adding](https://i.imgur.com/GNxIngl.gif)

-14. Copy and paste your Markdown-formatted resume into the text area.
+15. Copy and paste your Markdown-formatted resume into the text area.
     * Note: Later you will be adding your name in your theme's header.
-Don not copy and paste the header with your name from your Markdown-formatted resume.
+Do not copy and paste the header with your name from your Markdown-formatted resume.
-15. Scroll to the bottom and click on the "Commit new file" button.
+16. Scroll to the bottom and click on the "Commit new file" button.

 Result: Your resume is now hosted on GitHub in a repository.
-A basic version of your resume is now accessible via http://_yourusername_.github.io/.
+A basic version of your resume is now accessible via https://_yourusername_.github.io/.

 ### Customizing Your Page's Appearance

 Finally, this section will cover some basic appearance settings to make your resume fit your style.

-16. In your resume's repository, go to the Settings page.
+17. In your resume's repository, go to the Settings page.
-17. Scroll to the GitHub Pages section of the settings.
+18. Scroll to the GitHub Pages section of the settings.
 It should be listed near the bottom.

 ![Set Theme](https://i.imgur.com/NstQaKS.gif)

-18. Click on the "Choose a theme" button.
+19. Click on the "Choose a theme" button.
-19. Find a theme that you like.
+20. Find a theme that you like.
-20. Confirm your choice by hitting the "Select theme" button.
+21. Confirm your choice by hitting the "Select theme" button.
-21. Go to the "Code" tab of your repository.
+22. Go to the "Code" tab of your repository.
 There should now be a file listed in your repository named _config.yml.
-22. Click on _config.yml to open it.
+23. Click on _config.yml to open it.
-23. Click on the pencil icon to edit the _config.yml file.
+24. Click on the pencil icon to edit the _config.yml file.
-24. Add your name as the title by adding "title: _Your full name_" on a new line.
+25. Add your name as the title by adding "title: _Your full name_" on a new line.
-25. Add a description under your name by adding "description: _Your description_" on a new line.
+26. Add a description under your name by adding "description: _Your description_" on a new line.

 ![Set Config File](https://i.imgur.com/LeyEGI2.gif)

 26. Scroll to the bottom and click "Commit changes" to save the file.

 Result: Your resume's webpage should be finished and ready to show off.
-You can access it via http://_yourusername_.github.io/.
+You can access it via https://_yourusername_.github.io/.

 ---
 ## More Resources